-8.0 Information Governance
+7. Information Governance

-- a.
+- c.
 The Contractor must be compliant with the requirements set out in the Information Governance Toolkit.
-The current version can be found on the website of NHS Digital9.
-The associated assessment should be completed on an annual basis. - b.
-The Contractor is required to have an appropriate range of policies, procedures and processes, to secure and protect the personal information of clients in line with the requirements of the law. - c.
+The current version can be found on the website of NHS Digital13.
+The associated assessment should be completed on an annual basis. - d.
+The Contractor is required to have an appropriate range of policies, procedures and processes, to secure and protect the personal information of service users in line with the requirements of the law. - e.
 The Contractor must ensure that all members of staff (including locums) are aware of their responsibilities in relation to the protection of personal information.

-8.2 Confidentiality
+7.2 Confidentiality

 - a.
 The Contractor is required to have a confidentially code of conduct (or similar). - b.
-The Contractor is required to ensure that consultations occur in a designated room or area (see 6.1.e).
-The room or area should allow for the conversation between the pharmacist and the client to remain confidential. - c.
-The Contractor is required to ensure that all members of staff (and locums) know and understand their responsibilities in relation to maintaining confidentiality and are able to explain the code of conduct (or similar) to clients.
+The Contractor is required to ensure that consultations occur in a designated room or area (see section 5.1).
+The room or area should allow for the conversation between the pharmacist and the service user to remain confidential. - c.
+The Contractor is required to ensure that all members of staff (and locums) know and understand their responsibilities in relation to maintaining confidentiality and are able to explain the code of conduct (or similar) to service users.